Khosraw/Mandelbrot-Set-Viewer/README.md

 # Mandelbrot Set Viewer
-This is a Java program that displays the Mandelbrot set and allows the user to pan and zoom using the mouse.
+This is a multi-threaded Java program that displays the Mandelbrot set and allows the user to pan and zoom using the mouse.
 It also includes a control slider to adjust the maximum iteration count and a dropdown menu to change the color scheme.

 ![image](https://user-images.githubusercontent.com/53713571/227119963-ba55516a-8ccb-418b-84e7-cb176f881628.png)
 ![image](https://user-images.githubusercontent.com/53713571/227120084-cfd14a49-ee19-415d-b6d0-da47ee4508cf.png)